 Author: Frank, PANews

 On January 18, U.S. President Trump issued his personal MEME token TRUMP (OFFICIAL TRUMP) before taking office, creating the first personal cryptocurrency issued by a U.S. president in history.
-After the issuance of the TRUMP token, it not only caused a huge stir in public opinion but also triggered a frenzied market for this token.
-In just two days, the market capitalization of the TRUMP token exceeded $82 billion (FDV), with a price increase from the issuance price of $0.1824 to a peak of $82, an increase of about 450 times.
-Many quick players made a fortune, while more people watched the high prices with sighs.
+After the issuance of the TRUMP token, it not only caused a stir in public opinion but also triggered a frenzy in the market for this token.
+In just two days, the market capitalization of the TRUMP token peaked at over $82 billion (FDV), with a price increase of approximately 450 times from the issuance price of $0.1824 to a high of $82.
+Many quick players made a fortune, while more people could only watch and sigh at the high prices.

 PANews conducted an analysis of the first purchase time, purchase price, and reduction time of the top 1,000 holders of the TRUMP token to interpret the capital game behind this presidential token from the data.